What Happens If You Are At Fault In A Car Accident In Utah?

 Chris Cockayne focuses on helping crash victims and families across Utah.
 His team listens first, reviews police reports and medical records, and builds a clean picture of fault.
 They talk to witnesses, request video, and move fast to save key proof.

 If a lawsuit is filed, they defend you within your policy limits and push for fair results.
 If the facts show shared blame, they fight to keep your percentage as low as the proof allows.
 With clear updates and straight talk, Cockayne Law helps you make good choices at each step.
-When you want a car accident attorney in Utah who treats you like a person, not a file, this team is a strong place to start.
+When you want legal help in Utah from someone who treats you like a person, not a file, this team is a strong place to start.

 Final Thoughts